itsee-birmingham/standalone_collation_editor/README.md

 ##### Changes to variables
   - ```lacUnitLabel``` and ```omUnitLabel``` should be provided in the services file to maintain the existing behaviour which displays 'lac verse' and 'om verse' respectively.
 The defaults have changed to 'lac unit' and 'om unit' to remove biblical verse assumption.
 The services choices can also be overridden in individual project settings if required.
+  - The variable ```algorithmSettings``` has been introduced in this release which can be set in the services file and/or the project configurations.
+The previous defaults may not have been the best option for many projects but to maintain the previous behaviour the services file should set the ```algorithmSettings``` keys to 'auto', true, 2.
+The 'auto' setting for the algorithm means that the collation preprocessor will choose an algorithm based on the presence of gaps at the end of the data to be collated.
   - In this version the seldom used 'collapse all' button in the footer of all stages of the collation editor has been removed by default.
 The code which performs the function is still present in the core code and the button can be returned by adding the variable ```showCollapseAllUnitsButton``` and setting the value to the boolean ```true```.
 This should be done to maintain existing behaviour.
 This setting can also be used at the project level.
   - Four new boolean variables have been introduced to determine whether lac and om readings should be combined at either the Order readings or approved stages.
 They are:
     - ```combineAllLacsInOR```